MeteoSwiss/mapmetnet/README.md

 > [!WARNING]
 > The `mapmetnet` package is under active development.
 You can expect regular breaking changes, poor
 > documentation, and rapidly evolving APIs.
-If you want to use the package, please reach out to the
-> developers and we will be happy to help you get started.

 The `mapmetnet` package has 3 primary intended uses: